 We lost faith in the UK government's response to the pandemic and its ability to drum up a strong Brexit trade agreement before the year's end.
 We sold the iShares FTSE 100 and iShares FTSE 250 ETFs.
-We used the cash to buy the SPDR Russell 2000 US Small Cap ETF and the JP Morgan Japan Equity Fund.
-We also added to the Ashmore Emerging Markets Short Duration Fund.
+We used the cash to buy the SPDR Russell 2000 US Small Cap ETF, the JP Morgan Japanese Investment Trust and the JP Morgan Japan Equity Fund.
+We also added to emerging market debt funds, by adding to our holdings in the Barings Emerging Markets Debt Blended Total Return Fund and the Ashmore Emerging Markets Short Duration Fund.